EEEManchester/REEG_devices_user_guide/rajant.md

 <img width = 600pt  src="./img/rajant/node_connection_injector.jpg">

-Then, connect the injector to the computer with another Ethernet Cable. **It is not fully tested, but Ethernect cables cat 5 cause instable connection, while cat 6 ones have no problems like that.**
+Then, connect the injector to the computer with another Ethernet Cable. **It is not fully tested, but Ethernet cables cat 5 cause unstable connection, while cat 6 ones have no problems like that.**

 <img width = 600pt  src="./img/rajant/node_connection_computer.jpg">